10 Best HVAC Companies in Augusta, GA

 • Heat pump: Heat pumps circulate warm and cold air between your home and the outdoors.
 They don't generate their own heat or AC, so they work best in moderate climates and may not be as effective during Augusta's hot summers.

 • Packaged heating and air: Packaged HVAC systems work best in smaller homes.
-They consist of a single combined heating and air conditioning unit, typically located in a basement or attic.
-This unit is typically small, cost-effective, and easy to maintain.
+They consist of a single combined air conditioner and heating unit, typically located in a basement or attic.
+This unit is typically small, cost-effective, and straightforward to maintain.

 HVAC Unit TypeCost